publisha/publisha.github.io/pages/createyourownblog.md

 #### Page image

-We will describe how you can add images to your posts and pages later, but all content can also have a `page image` and this image will appear at the top of the page, withe the post heading set against it.
+We will describe how you can add images to your posts and pages later, but all content can also have a `header_feature_image` and this image will appear at the top of the page, with the post heading set against it.
 You will need to place this image into your `images` folder and then provide the link to it in your metadata.

 > **Tip** you can drag images into the images folder (make sure that they do _not_ have spaces in the file name) and then `right-click` over the image and copy the path.
-Then paste and edit this path into the metadata for `image: pathtoimage`.
+Then paste and edit this path into the metadata for `header_feature_image: pathtoimage`.

 ## Adding images to a page